jeremygustafson/WarpCore/README.md

 At the risk of sounding like a middle school teacher, I highly recommend reading through all the directions before starting.

 **Warning: This is an advanced project.** You will need at least a rudimentary understanding of electronics and the command-line (whether you're running on Mac, Windows, or Linux).
-This build involves surface-mount soldering, a complex installation process of the ESP IDF, and potentially a lot of troubleshooting of the ESP code at compilation time.
+This build involves surface-mount soldering, a complex installation process of the ESP-IDF, and potentially a lot of troubleshooting of the ESP code at compilation time.
 Dan mentioned that he needed to perform "unspeakable hackery to make it function," and that was also my experience.
 There is no GUI for any of this.
 I don't say that to scare anyone away, just to set expectations that you might/will spend a lot of time banging your head against a wall.
 But it's worth it.

 In Dan's words: "My warp core is a bit over-complicated because I wanted it to be an appliance you could just plug in and use, then unplug when done.
 So it uses 2(!!)
 ESP32s to overcome some wireless limitations and not suffer from any corruption issues like a Raspberry Pi would if you just yanked the power."